 - Paying all bills (phone, cable, hydro, etc) on time.

-Work with a trusted mortgage broker who can help you get the best mortgage rate in Canada.
+If you’re a first-time homebuyer, working with a mortgage broker can help you to navigate the complexity of mortgage products, options, and features.
 A mortgage broker can access a broad range of financing options.
-In addition, a broker can help you understand some of the complexities of mortgage options and features.

 Buying your first home in Canada can come with uncertainty about unexpected costs, affordability, or paying too much for your home.
 And, you’ll likely have questions that a mortgage broker can answer.

 A professional mortgage broker can inform you about the variety of mortgage options and features.
-Because, different mortgage options may be more suitable for you based on your needs and future plans.
-For example, you will need information to help you make decisions related to:
+Because different mortgage options may be more suitable for you based on your needs and future plans.
+For example, you will need this information to help you make decisions related to:

 - mortgage type: open or closed mortgage